-Rabbits like to chew on on the young shoots and buds of many young trees especially fruit trees, deciduous trees and bushes.
+Rabbits like to chew on the young shoots and buds of many young trees especially fruit trees, deciduous trees and bushes.

-They can also be treated with anti fungal chemicals and even fire prevention chemicals.
-Ply woods or Fibre boards should also be avoided often contain glues and anti fungal chemicals which can cause harm if digested.
+They can also be treated with anti-fungal chemicals and even fire prevention chemicals.
+Ply woods or Fiber boards should also be avoided often contain glues and anti-fungal chemicals which can cause harm if digested.
 It's always best to buy safe products from pet stores if you are not shore.

 If you are going to get some wood for your rabbit to chew on make sure you pick fresh living wood from the tree or bush in an area a away from any sources of pollution such as a road or built up areas of industry or housing and if it's from a park then pick an area away from where people walk their dogs.

 Always make sure the wood it thoroughly cleaned and any loose materials such as moss or ivy is removed before you give it to you rabbit.
 Give the wood a good wash and let it try first.

 Rabbits naturally chewing the soft bark and even eat the wood of twigs and branches to helps wear down their teeth, that grow constantly throughout their life.